Meet the Treasurer

-The Treasurer’s Office takes pride in reuniting current and former state residents with lost assets, returning approximately $150 million to rightful owners during Treasurer Perdue’s administration.
+The Treasurer’s Office takes pride in reuniting current and former state residents with lost assets, with over $215 million and counting returned to rightful owners during Treasurer Perdue’s administration.
 Because of his efforts, West Virginia routinely leads the nation in Unclaimed Property returns.
-Treasurer Perdue’s work with Unclaimed Property has gained national attention from news programs such as ABC’s Good Morning America, NBC’s Today Show and the CBS Evening News.
+Treasurer Perdue’s work with Unclaimed Property has been featured on news programs such as ABC’s Good Morning America, NBC’s Today Show and the CBS Evening News.

 More than a million people have found their names on our website and filed claims electronically.
 Are we holding unclaimed property for you?
 Find out now!